niftools/blender_niftools_addon/docs/development/setup.rst

 Enable the blender plug-in and try to import one of the test nifs.
 If everything works, Blender's console should be visible in Pydev's console.

-* The only limitation is when want to put breakpoints in python files, you need to open the version in the Blender Foundation/Blender folder.
-* You only need to this once as when you run the script, eclipse will automatically open the file once it encounters the breakpoint.
+Debugging with PyDev
+''''''''''''''''''''

+Debugging is enabled via the ./scripts/addons/io_scene/nif_debug/__init__.py file, disabled by default.
+Set the DEBUGGING varibale to True and edit the path to the pydebugger.
+This works both from Blender run via Launch Config or via the nose test suite.

 .. note::

-   * When editing the repo version of the file, running install.bat will overwrite the addon version.
-Eclipse will as you if you want to reload the file.
-Ensure that you are editing the right version otherwise you might accidently overwrite you work.
+   * If running Blender GUI ensure that the breakpoints are placed is the file from the Blender Foundation/Blender folder.
+   * Executing the script, Eclipse will automatically open the file once it encounters the breakpoint.
+   * Remember install.bat overwrites the addon version, so ensure you are editing the repo correct version.

 Eclipse: Optional Extras
 ------------------------